-27 WAIVERS OF CONTRACT STANDING ORDERS
+28 WAIVERS OF CONTRACT STANDING ORDERS

-27.1 While the Authority may choose to waive certain requirements within these Contract Standing Orders it is important to note that the requirements of Public Contract Regulations 2015 or Concession Contracts Regulations 2016 (as applicable) cannot be waived under any circumstances.
+- 28.1 While the Authority may choose to waive certain requirements within these Contract Standing Orders, it is important to note that the requirements of the Procurement Act 2023 cannot be waived under any circumstances. - 28.2 Circumstances where a Waiver to the requirement for competition may be justified include for example, the procurement of goods, materials, works or services which are obtainable only from one supplier, where no equivalent or reasonably satisfactory alternative is available, and no genuine competition can be obtained. - 28.3 In order to waive a Contract Standing Order, the Officer must complete the waiver form attached to these CSOs at Appendix 1.
+The waiver form may be authorised by one of the following: - (a) the Assistant Director Resources, or - (b) the Director. - 28.4 Where it is necessary to waive CSOs because of an unforeseeable emergency involving immediate risk to persons or property, serious disruption to the Authority, or other significant situation that requires urgent action, the Authorised Officer may, after consulting with an officer listed at CSO 4.4 and 28.3 above jointly approve the waiver without completion of a waiver form up to a maximum of £75,000.
+The Officer must prepare a report describing the situation and actions taken for submission to the next appropriate Authority meeting.

-- 27.2 Circumstances where a Waiver to the requirement for competition may be justified include for example, the procurement of goods, materials, works or services which are obtainable only from one supplier, where no equivalent or reasonably satisfactory alternative is available, and no genuine competition can be obtained. - 27.3 In order to waive a Contract Standing Order the Officer must complete the waiver form attached to these CSOs at Appendix 1.
-The waiver form may be authorised by one of the following: - (a) the Clerk, - (b) the Assistant Director Resources, or - (c) the Director. - 27.4 Where it is necessary to waive CSOs because of an unforeseeable emergency involving immediate risk to persons or property, serious disruption to the Authority, or other significant situation that requires urgent action, the Authorised Officer may, after consulting with an officer listed at CSO 4.4 and 27.3 above jointly approve the waiver without completion of a waiver form up to a maximum of £75,000.
-The Officer must prepare a report describing the situation and actions taken for submission to the next appropriate Authority meeting. - 27.5 All applications to waive Contract Standing Orders and a record of the decision to approve or reject the application must be recorded on the Authority's CSO Waiver Log. - 27.6 Where any contract standing order indicates that an Officer "must" follow a certain course of action that contract standing cannot be waived under any circumstances.
-All other contract standing orders must be complied with unless otherwise authorised via the waiver process.
+- 28.5 All applications to waive Contract Standing Orders and a record of the decision to approve or reject the application must be recorded on the Authority's CSO Waiver Log. - 28.6 Where any contract standing order indicates that an Officer "must" follow a certain course of action that contract standing cannot be waived under any circumstances.
+All other contract standing orders must be complied with unless otherwise authorised via the waiver process. - 28.7 Where the value of a direct award approved via a waiver exceeds the relevant Procurement Act 2023 Threshold, the Authority must publish a Transparency Notice setting out that it intends to award a contract directly.
+The Transparency Notice must be published prior to the Contract Award Notice.